LearnOnDemandSystems/docs/lod/instruction-source.md

 1. Select **ADO Repository**.

-1. If you're not logged in already, you be will prompted to log in to the ADO account that has a repository containing lab content you want to integrate into the lab profile.
+1. If you're not logged in already, you be will prompted to log in to the ADO account that has a repository containing lab content you want to use as an instruction source in the lab profile.

 1. Once you are logged into ADO, you will be asked to authorize Lab on Demand to have access to your ADO account.
 This access is only used to create a webhook so that LOD can be notified whenever the content in your ADO repository changes.
 Click **Accept** to continue with the integration.